 Information to Gather

-If the accident is minor and no one is injured, call the police to report the event.
+If the accident is minor and no one is injured, call the police to and Green, Waters Ogle and McCarter to report the event.
 It is also important to collect pieces of information for your own records, such as the other driver’s name, address, birthday, phone number, insurance company and driver’s license number.
 Write down their car make, model, VIN and license plate number as well.
 If there are passengers in the other vehicle, attempt to gather the same information from them as well.
 When the police officer arrives, write down their badge identification number and name and inquire about where you can obtain a copy of the report.
 If you notice debris in the road or that a streetlight is out, make a note about it.